After the Suicide of Someone you know (secondary age)

 This book provides a myriad of strategies and resources for a teen to work through and implement in their daily life.
 It is readable with a good mix of narrative with exercises and illustrations.
 It would likely be most effective for teens with good literacy levels who are motivated and also have support from a trusted adult or appropriate clinician.
 However, the tone of this book conveys that if they work hard enough they can manage their anxiety which could be damaging for some teens – recognising that anxiety occurs in the context of a teen’s whole life and there are things that they cannot control.

-Quiet the Mind
+Quiet the Mind (secondary age)

 An Illustrated Guide on How to Meditate.